If you’re thinking of getting a hair transplant surgery, you probably have a ton of questions about the FUE technique.

 Although FUT and FUE were developed around the same time, due to being simpler and requiring less skill and effort FUT spread faster than FUE and became the standard for hair transplantation.

-But the dissatisfaction created by huge scars on the back of FUT hair transplant patients’ heads created more demand for FUE.
-FUE was perfect, with almost no scars and natural-looking results.
+But the dissatisfaction created by linear scars on the back of FUT hair transplant patients’ heads created more demand for FUE.
+FUE was perfect, with almost non-detectable scars (after proper healing) and natural-looking results.

 And that’s what made Follicular Unit Extraction the leading hair transplant technique in the world.